tcastill/pytest-ui-automation/README.md

   * chrome
   * edge
   * firefox
+* To run specific marked tests
+  * pytest --html=reports/report.html -m smoke

+# How to run in parallel
+  * use the -n option
+    * -n auto
+    * -n count e.g -n 3 will run 3 windows

 # Explicit vs Implicit Waits
 * Explicit wait will automatically retry if the condition returns false and until timeout expires